 Dr. Marlowe, a Pediatric ENT Specialist, can help you determine if your child has tonsillitis.
 This condition is inflammation of the tonsils, which are two oval-shaped pads of tissue at the back of the throat, one tonsil on each side.
 Signs and symptoms include swollen tonsils, sore throat, difficulty swallowing and tender lymph nodes on the sides of the neck.
 Most cases are caused by infection with a common virus, but bacterial infections also may cause tonsillitis.

 Because the appropriate treatment depends on the cause, it’s important to get a prompt and accurate diagnosis.
 Surgery to remove tonsils, once a common procedure to treat this condition, is usually performed only when bacterial tonsillitis occurs frequently, doesn’t respond to other treatments or causes serious complications.

-Dr. Marrs, a Pediatric ENT Specialist, can help you determine if your child’s symptoms are in fact tonsillitis.
 This condition most commonly affects children between preschool ages and the mid-teenage years.
 Common signs and symptoms include:

 - Red, swollen tonsils